Dryland Pasture Seed Mix

 Since 1974 we have prided ourselves on addressing the specific needs of our customers.
 If you have unique soil, water, environmental or end-use needs we can work up a mix that will work best for you.

-Pasture mixes come in different styles, shapes, sizes and PRICES.
+If you’ve been shopping around, you know that pasture mixes come in different styles, shapes, sizes and PRICES.
 A good pasture mix is designed for a specific application or environment.
-When shopping for dryland pasture mix, be sure to do your homework.
-Whether you buy it from us or another vendor, the advise below will help you make an educated decision and give you real value with return on your investment.
+When shopping for dryland pasture mix we hope you’ll do some homework.
+Whether you buy it from us or another vendor, the advise below will help you make an educated decision and give you real value and good return on your investment.

 “Dryland” is loosely defined as annual precipitation with no supplemental irrigation.
 It varies greatly by state and ecoregion.
 You can find your annual precipitation and other useful weather data at http://www.usclimatedata.com.
 Once you know your annual precipitation zone you can determine the species – and mixes – that will work in your area.